isaacs/blog.izs.me/src/posts/2024/the-you-in-me.md

 date: 2024-07-22T22:46:24.930Z
 ---

-<pre class="poem">Let's not control or colonize
-  that's way too much work
-    and no one thus attained is worth the cost

-Run my software on your brain
+<pre class="poem">Run my software on your brain
-  let me live rent-free inside your mind
+  and I'll live rent-free inside your mind
     where we can run together through your dreams

 Keep that faithful replica